Key Points

 • Main objective: Teach some Lean practices in a hands-on experience

-• Secondary objective: Demonstrate that Lean is more than just practices; the principles need to be understood
+• Secondary objective: Demonstrate that Lean is more than just practices.
+Further, the principles are understood.

 • Topics covered: Waste, push and pull systems, kanban, systems thinking, work cells, Kaizen